Merthlc/bellabeat-capstone/report/bellabeat_report.md

 ![Sleep Distribution](../viz/05_sleep_distribution.png)

-> **💬 Conclusion:**
->
+### 💬 Conclusion

-> Weight-Trackers tend to sleep **later** than Non-Trackers.
+Weight-Trackers tend to sleep **later** than Non-Trackers.
 Non-Trackers cluster around the 00:00–01:00 window; Weight-Trackers are more spread across late-night hours with notable presence in the 02:00–04:00 range.

->
-> Despite sleeping later, Weight-Trackers achieve significantly better sleep quality:
+Despite sleeping later, Weight-Trackers achieve significantly better sleep quality:
-> - **24% fewer disturbed sleep minutes**
+- **24% fewer disturbed sleep minutes**
-> - **7% more actual sleep time** relative to time in bed
+- **7% more actual sleep time** relative to time in bed

->
-> Their sleep architecture is more efficient — they fall asleep faster and stay asleep longer once in bed.
+Their sleep architecture is more efficient — they fall asleep faster and stay asleep longer once in bed.

->
-> ⚠️ **Both groups sleep below the recommended 8 hours** — an underserved wellness need that Bellabeat is well-positioned to address.
+⚠️ **Both groups sleep below the recommended 8 hours** — an underserved wellness need that Bellabeat is well-positioned to address.

 ---